mildlyskilled/mildlyskilled-blog/content/posts/2021-04-15/index.md

 Some datasets were conveniently presented as snapshots for example daily, weekly, or indeed monthly snapshots... some were even annual snapshots.
 This implied that we could provide versions of these datasets without fear of presenting the wrong metadata (e.g. filesize) to the user.
 Mutating datasets would have to be presented with caveats to the consumer.

 Metadata, is provided by the data producer.
 After all, who is best suited to tell us about the data than the person producing it?
 Some of that metadata we can deduce by reading things like schemas but the 'softer' bits of information is best produced by the producer.
 This can be done at the time the new dataset is being cooked, or when it's deposited in the publisher bucket.
 We could have dataset level metadata, or snapshot level metadata.
-Where both exist, the snapshot level takes preference.
+Where both exist, the snapshot level takes precedence.

 The data was promarily stored in S3 buckets so we already had a good baseline for the technical considerations we would need to make in terms of permissioning and such.
 We also have to bear in mind that these teams all had their own AWS accounts and VPCs so we would have to cross over into those VPCs to get their data to our catalog.
 More on that later.